tgrecojs/tgrecojs-static/posts/NextJSPart1.md

 By taking a look at the [projects repo](https://github.com/zeit/next.js/tree/v3-beta/examples), you will see a slew of examples with frameworks like Express, Koa, and Hapi, further showing how extendable Next.js truly is.
 Next.js simply provides all of these amazing benefits and let’s the developer pick and choose how they want to harnesss them.

 ### HMR and Error Reporting
-The effectiveness of Hot-module replacement (HMR) has made it a must-have during development.
+The effectiveness of [Hot-module replacement](https://webpack.github.io/docs/hot-module-replacement.html) (HMR) has made it a must-have for the development process.
 Instead of reloading an entire application when code is changed, HMR will only recreate modules that have been altered.
 Webpack’s homepage describes the practice as “Livereload for every module” so as you can image, this allows next.js to come equipped with a high-powered development process but it doesn’t stop there.
 Users will quickly learn about the amazing error messages that Next.js immediately renders to the browser whenever code is in correct.

 Yes, you’ve heard that correct.
 I said “amazing error messages”.
 Surely I must be crazy.
 Well, take a look for yourself.
 I’ve recorded a quick clip of this in action.